10 Days in Egypt

 Egypt uses the same plug shape that most of Europe uses, with two circular pins.
 The voltage is 230V with 50 Hz frequency.
 These days, the majority of items that are plugged into an outlet are built to handle varying voltage and frequency levels, but just to be sure, we suggest checking your item for its accetable range.

-What isn't included? • Meals and drinks outside of those listed above • Activities outside of the those listed above • International Airfare • Optional gratuities • Visa/departure fees •
+What isn't included? • Meals and drinks outside of those listed above • Activities outside of the those listed above • International Airfare • Visa/departure fees • Optional gratuities •

 Additional spending budget?
 Your big-ticket items are included through the trip, but you'll want to budget for additional spending such as additional meals, drinks, shopping, activities, etc. These costs can vary dramatically with differing personal habits but we suggest expecting to spend an additional $700 USD at the lower end for the more budget-conscious and $1100 USD at the higher end for the splurgers.
 We suggest arriving to Egypt with approximately 5000 Egyptian Pounds in cash.

-Jake A. - USA
+Frank B. - USA

-Stanley N. - USA
+Giao T. - USA